 - Financial accountability

-The Minister for Education and Training makes an annual funding order setting out the legislative basis for the provision of State Government per capita grants.
+The Minister for Education and Training makes an annual funding order under the School Education Act 1999, detailing recurrent State Government grants.

-The Minister approves the State Government per capita funding rates on an annual basis, following the determination of the Schooling Resource Standard (SRS) for the upcoming year.
+The Minister approves the State Government per capita funding rates on an annual basis, following determination of the Schooling Resource Standard (SRS) for the upcoming year.
 Under the National School Reform Agreement funding arrangements, the State is required to contribute at least 20% of the SRS each year.

-Once the student census and per capita funding application have been completed, the nominated certification officer appointed by the school board and registered with the Department must approve and certify that the total number of students claimed adheres to the requirements of the funding order and accompanying guidelines.
+Once the student census and PCFA have been completed, the nominated certification officer, who is appointed by the school board and registered with the Department, must approve and certify that the total number of students claimed adheres to the requirements of the funding order and accompanying guidelines.

 Detailed auditing of school census and funding claims is undertaken through the Grants Auditing Program (GAP) administered by the Department.